When Old Meets New: Vintage Bathroom Design

 Do you feel like your bathroom doesn’t match the style of your home?
 When a homeowner lives in an older or historic home, one with character and specific architectural details, they occasionally want to remodel their bathroom in a style and period appropriate to the age of their home.

 This type of vintage bathroom remodeling project requires selecting materials and products that are sympathetic to the age of the home but also offer modern conveniences and durability that fit with most homeowners’ modern lifestyle.
-Wentworth, Inc. can create a vintage bathroom design that does both!
+Wentworth, Inc. can create a design that does both!

-Vintage Bathroom Design Options
+Vintage Bathroom Ideas

 The number of options available for a period-style bath can be overwhelming.
 The Wentworth team has worked on a wide range of vintage bathroom projects and understands the importance of considering finishes and fixture options before beginning the project.

-Vintage bathroom flooring – wood floors can be warm and inviting, and with enough polyurethane coating for protection, they also make a good vintage bathroom floor – especially in farm houses where the bathroom was added after it was built.
+Flooring – wood floors can be warm and inviting, and with enough polyurethane coating for protection, they also make a good retro bathroom floor – especially in farm houses where the bathroom was added after it was built.
 Do you have a Victorian home?
 Small hexagonal floor tile and subway tile will nicely complement the style.
 Bead board wainscoting is always popular in vintage bathrooms, and occasionally we have created a wainscot with lattice applied over drywall, accented with contrasting paint color – which works well for Bungalows and Arts and Craft period homes.
 Additionally, antiqued or acid-etched stone flooring can be specified to achieve an aged look at installation.

-Vintage Bathroom Design & Remodeling Ideas
+Vintage Bathroom Design & Remodeling Tips

 In certain situations, personal preference may dictate a client’s preference for the period style of their bathroom, and that preference will guide every design choice.
 A Wentworth client often traveled to Manhattan for business and loved the Art Deco hotels he stayed in.
 Although the Art Deco style didn’t necessarily suit his Italianate Victorian home on Capitol Hill, we designed for him a vintage bathroom that reflected the Art Deco style he loved.
 Every detail was Art Deco, from the ziggurat-like crown molding to the inset chevron tile patterns to a custom vanity with angle corners.